JSneeky/Enigma.java/README.md

 The position fields control the starting positions of the rotorts.
 For Example, an input of 5 will rotate the rotor by 5 before the start of encryption.
-The notch fields control where the notch on each rootr is.
+The notch fields control where the notch on each rotor is.
 For example an input of 21 for rotor 1 will mean that rotor 2 will rotate after 5 characters and then every 26 following that.